 April 13, 2010 This is great to read!
-As a city, Portland is taking another step toward lowering it’s carbon footprint impact by offering a residential curbside pickup of food scraps to be composted.
+As a city, Portland is taking another step toward lowering it’s carbon foot impact by offering a residential curbside pickup of food scraps to be composted.
 “Letters notifying participating households went out Friday.
 Starting the week of April 26, participants will receive a 2-gallon plastic bin for […]

-March 4, 2010 Now if this isn’t a waste: “According to the Agriculture Department, each year Americans toss more than 25 percent, of all domestically produced food.
+March 4, 2010 Now if this isn’t a waste: “According to the Agriculture Department, each year Americans toss than 25 percent, of all domestically produced food.
 A 2009 study showed that a quarter of U.S. water and 4 percent of U.S. oil consumption annually go into producing and distributing food that ultimately ends up […]

 One restaurant chooses to participate in a city-wide recycling program, turning food waste into reusable garden compost.